gtmb007/BankLoan/README.md

 BankLoan is a RESTful web service built using SpringBoot with the following functionalities: - Add customer, Get customer details based on loan type and Loan for an existing customer who has no loan.

 # Start project from Begining
-Go to https://start.spring.io/  generate, extract the downloaded zip file and import it into Eclipse.
+Go to https://start.spring.io/  generate, extract the downloaded zip file and import it into Eclipse. <br/>

-# Setup
-Your installed JDK should be at least Java8 Version and establish database connection on eclipse.
+Your installed JDK should be at least Java8 Version and establish database connection on eclipse. <br/>

-# Dependency
 Go to pom.xml and add all required dependencies.

 # Modify these according to your database credential